RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Methodology

 \subsubsection{Information-gathering Tools}

 Information-gathering tools are designed in an easy-to-use way, hiding all unrelated details in accessing data in cloud systems.
 For example, instead of giving SQL interface and Log query API to LLM, these tools only accept simple parameters like the ID of entities.
-This kind of semantically minimalist tool setting will significantly reduce the threshold for LLMs to take valid actions and prevent them from useless exploration in large data warehouses.
-Adhering to this design principle will result in shorter and less intricate tool documentation, preserving valuable context length for the controller agent.
-Also, to reduce the computational cost induced by meaningless repetitive data in logs and tables, and make it less likely for LLMs to fall in repetitive degeneration~\cite{holtzman2019curious}, it's necessary to deduplicate retrieved information.
-We do so by fuzzy-matching all data entries returned by each tool and eliminating the duplicates.
+This semantically minimalist tool setting will reduce the threshold for LLMs to take valid actions, preventing useless exploration in large data warehouses.
+Also, to avoid the agent's ineffective analysis, we deduplicate similar information and exclude messages beneath the WARNING level.